seodn/webcontent/smooth-auto-panel-paint/panel-beaters.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your New Panels
+Proper aftercare helps maintain newly repaired panels, fresh paintwork, and structural repairs.
+Following these simple maintenance tips can help extend the life and appearance of your vehicle after restoration work.
 *   **Avoid Waxing Fresh Paint:** Do not apply heavy waxes or polishes to fresh paintwork for the first 30 days to let the clear coat cure.
 *   **Gentle Hand Wash Only:** Hand wash with fresh water and mild soap.
 Avoid automated brush washes.
 *   **Avoid Extreme Sun Exposure:** Park in shaded areas or garages where possible to protect new paint from high UV rays.